 The committee establishes and maintains the Church landscape, oversees the lawn mowing, supervises the implementation of the long-term landscape plan, and schedules periodic work days utilizing additional volunteers for specific landscaping projects.

-Kids Church serves ages pre-school through 6th grade children at the 10:30 AM service every Sunday morning (except June through August) and are taught by Stephanie Gillaspie and a volunteer in the Education Building.
+Kids Church serves ages pre-school through 4th grade children at the 10:30 AM service every Sunday morning (except June through August) and are taught by Suzy Rich and Ann McDowell in the Education Building.
 The teachers help each child understand the Christian concept of Jesus and God.
 They use an Episcopal curriculum and include appropriate images, stories and music to integrate the Bible, worship and life experience.